 Thank you for choosing to apply to the School of Graduate Studies at Trent University.
 Interested students should review all graduate programs offered at Trent and select a program.
 Visit the department website and review the degree requirements, faculty members and active areas of research.
 Review Trent University’s general admission requirements page.
-International students who are applying from outside Canada should apply at least 8 months in advance of the term to which they wish to apply.
+International students who are applying from outside Canada should apply at least four to six months in advance of the term to which they wish to apply.

 All applications will be initially examined and evaluated by the appropriate graduate programs.
 All supporting documents must be received before any application can receive formal consideration.
 A program's recommendation for admission will be forwarded to the School of Graduate Studies.
 Applicants will be officially notified by email of the action taken on the application.
 All admission decisions are final; there is no appeal of admission decisions.

 Official letters of acceptance are only for the academic year indicated.
 Successful applicants must reply in writing indicating whether or not they accept the offer of admission.
 Acceptance of an offer of admission will normally be required within four weeks of the date of the offer letter.
 If the applicant is unable to commence studies in the term agreed upon, the programs reserve the right to reconsider their acceptance.

 The application fee is $100.00 CDN for research programs and $125.00 CDN for professional programs.
 The application fee is non-refundable and will not be counted towards tuition fees.
 Applications will not be processed unless the application fee is received.
 This requirement cannot be waived or deferred.
 Payment is made at the time of application online using a credit card or payable by cheque or money order to the Ontario Universities' Application Centre (do not make cheques payable to Trent University).